digitalyoshixi/zettelkasten/content/Building Cloud Security Programs that Can Shift Left.md

 ---
 A talk by [[Wiz]].
 # Notes
+- Shift Left: Moving security back to the code (Left of the pipeline)
 - Shifting left will prevent any account credential theft
 - Attack at CISA involved gaining access to a company's github code in a repo containing a AWS token
 - Misconfigurations: Inital code or cloud access -> Lateral movement -> Siezing of crown jewels